pyodide/pyodide-blog/content/posts/canvas-renderer-matplotlib-in-pyodide/index.md

 first problem occurs for a single draw event (due to multiple _“draw_text()”_ invocations in that draw event), while the second problem leads to multiple never-ending redraws.
-In general, these issues are related to Python not being able to do synchronous I/O operations when the underlying JavaScript APIs are asynchronus (https://github.com/pyodide/pyodide/issues/1503).
+In general, these issues are related to Python not being able to do synchronous I/O operations when the underlying JavaScript APIs are asynchronous (https://github.com/pyodide/pyodide/issues/1503).

 Fortunately, both of these can be fixed using a global state which keeps track of